Search a title or topic

 continue reading

-Send a text and I may answer it on next episode (I cannot reply from this service 😢) Jeremy spoke with a couple mentees at Parsity which led to a conversation where I learned about his unusual (and long) journey into software.
-If you're a career changer and you're dealing with impostor syndrome or tutorial hell and need some practical advice on bre…
+Jeremy spoke with a couple mentees at Parsity which led to a conversation where I learned about his unusual (and long) journey into software.
+If you're a career changer and you're dealing with impostor syndrome or tutorial hell and need some practical advice on breaking into tech, you're going to get a lot out of this episode.
+Connect with Jeremy h…

 continue reading

-Send a text and I may answer it on next episode (I cannot reply from this service 😢) With the rise of AI and Python’s dominance, is JavaScript still worth learning?
-In this episode, I break down why JavaScript remains the best starting language for new developers, how it sets you up for success in web development, and even why it’s still relevant f…
+With the rise of AI and Python’s dominance, is JavaScript still worth learning?
+In this episode, I break down why JavaScript remains the best starting language for new developers, how it sets you up for success in web development, and even why it’s still relevant for AI.
+Plus, I introduce a new AI developer course for those looking to leverage AI i…

 continue reading